Azure/portaldocs/README.md

 ### Generated Views

-Save development time by making use of auto-generated declarative blades in your extension.
-If your resource provider has already published a REST API spec with Azure Portal, we may have asset types and initial blades already generated for your resource types.
-Please browse the GeneratedExtension repo [here](https://msazure.visualstudio.com/One/_git/AzureUX-GeneratedExtension?path=/src/views) to try within your extension.
+Save development time by making use of auto-generated resources in your extension.
+If your resource provider has already published a REST API spec in ARM  [(check here)](https://github.com/Azure/azure-rest-api-specs), we likely have asset types and blade definitions already generated for your resource types.
+Please [browse the GeneratedExtension repo ](https://msazure.visualstudio.com/One/_git/AzureUX-GeneratedExtension?path=/src/views) to get started.

-Look for your resource provider name and drill into the respective api-version folder.
-Here you will find assets & blade definitions that you can copy into your extension repo.
+In the GeneratedExtension repo, look for the name of your resource provider and drill into the respective api-version folder.
+Here you will find asset & views that you can copy into your extension repo.
+Make adjustments and ship these files with your extension.

 If you have any questions regarding generated experience, please contact dxportalteam@microsoft.com